solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

   vcard:hasMember ex:Alice .
 ```

-This vcard is visible only to members of the research organization.
+This vcard is visible only to members of the research group.

 The acl enabling read access to all resources contained in `</weekly-status/>` for all members of group `</groups/research#g1>` is: